-Power-on Reset
+11.2.1 Power-on Reset

 A Power-on Reset (POR) pulse is generated by an On-chip detection circuit.
-The detection level is defined in Table 15.
+The detection level is defined in Table 26-3 on page 228.
 The POR is activated whenever V{CC} is below the detection level.
 The POR circuit can be used to trigger the Start-up Reset, as well as to detect a failure in supply voltage.

 A Power-on Reset (POR) circuit ensures that the device is reset from Power-on.
-Reaching the Power-on Reset threshold voltage invokes the delay counter, which determines how long the device is kept in RESET after $V{\rm CC}$ rise.
-The RESET signal is activated again, without any delay, when $V{\rm CC}$ decreases below the detection level.
+Reaching the Power-on Reset threshold voltage invokes the delay counter, which determines how long the device is kept in RESET after V{CC} rise.
+The RESET signal is activated again, without any delay, when V{CC} decreases below the detection level.